 As you know, the Parish Council has traditionally been responsible for hosting the coffee hour if no one has volunteered.
 Since we have had a decline of volunteers, please consider hosting a fellowship hour.
 Please contact the Church office and offer your assistance.
 Remember, the fellowship hours do not have to be elaborate.
 Coffee and donuts are fine.
 Thank you, the Parish Council.

-Iconography Phase III – Dome: Funding for Phase III – Dome is 93.7% completed.
-As the funding balance comes to a conclusion, all are invited and encouraged to consider making a contribution within one’s means towards the Icon of Christ Pantocrator, the Almighty.
+Iconography Phase III – Dome: Funding for Phase III – Dome is 94.7% completed.
+Everyone is invited and encouraged to consider making a contribution within one’s means towards the Icon of Christ Pantocrator, the Almighty.
 Forms are available at the Church office or on the Church web-site, or at the iconography information table with updated displays.

-Donor Match: Kosta Flevaris, cousin to Faye Sekaros, Kay Foster and Nick Roopas, has been diagnosed with Acute Myeloid Leukemia and is in urgent need of a stem cell transplant.
+Donor Match: Kosta Flevaris, is in urgent need of a stem cell transplant.
 The best chance for a match is through the Greek community.
-If anyone is interested in being tested, a cheek swab can be sent to you to be mailed back, and the testing done at no cost.
-For more information, please contact Be The Match at firstname.lastname@example.org.
+For more information, please contact Be The Match at email@example.com

 GUIDELINES FOR RECEIVING HOLY COMMUNION